rubenshibu/whatsapp-clone/README.md

+#Whatsapp Clone

-This project was bootstrapped with React
+## This project was bootstrapped with React

-The project is a simple whatsapp clone using reacct JS.
+## The project is a simple whatsapp clone using reacct JS.

 ### `npm install`